Course Planning

 • Biology Senior Seminar (BIOL 497)

-Capstone: The Biology capstone is composed of a presentation given as part of the senior seminar (BIOL 497), and a comprehensive exam.
+Capstone: The Biology capstone is composed of a review paper and presentation as part of the senior seminar (BIOL 497), and a comprehensive exam.
 See your departmental advisor for more details.

 Planning Recommendations:

 • Although research is not required for the major, students planning to pursue a graduate degree in Biology are strongly encouraged to participate in independent research.
-Students should start exploring research options though consultation with the Department during their sophomore year.
+Students should start exploring research options through consultation with the Department as early as their freshman year.